raycast/extensions/extensions/pipe-commands/README.md

 The Pipe command syntax is very similar to the script command syntax, with some caveats:

-- Only the `title`, `icon` and `packageName` fields are parsed (the other fields are ignored, you can still provide them for documentation !)
+- Only the `title`, `icon`, `argument1` and `packageName` fields are parsed (the other fields are ignored, you can still provide them for documentation !)
   - The icon field only accepts Raycast API Icons (ex: `Globe`, `Trash`...) instead of emoji and images paths.
-- A new field is introduced: `@raycast.input`.
-It is similar to the script command arguments, but support other types.
+  - The argument1 field slightly differ from script commands:

   | field          | description                                | values       | required |
   | -------------- | ------------------------------------------ | ------------ | -------- |